HR Roles and Responsibilities: Your Complete Guide

 Overseeing the recruitment process helps your company create a strong, effective workforce.

-2. Hire Employees
+2. Hiring Employees

 Related to the recruitment process is the hiring process, where human resources professionals evaluate candidates to find top talent.